docknetwork/react-native-sdk/examples/swift-example/README.md

 - `index.html`: Main WebView entry point
 - `main.eeb62a29.js`: Compiled Wallet SDK JavaScript
 - Additional assets and dependencies
+- You can generate new assets by running `yarn build` in the ../examples/webview-server project

 ## Running the Example